Nootropic Mushrooms Explained: Natural Cognitive Support Without the Hype

 Other Functional Mushrooms

 Turkey Tail (Trametes versicolor): Extensively researched for its polysaccharide-K (PSK) and polysaccharide-P (PSP) compounds.
-It is used traditionally in Asian cultures and is now the subject of ongoing research.
+It has been traditionally used in Asian cultures and is now the subject of ongoing research.

 Chaga (Inonotus obliquus): Traditional use in Russia and Northern Europe focused on its high antioxidant content.
 Contains betulinic acid, derived from birch trees.